How To Write A One-Page Business Plan In 7 Simple Steps

 And, by the way, if you’re already thinking about funding sources, you can add some real numbers to your one-page business plan.
-Start with our guide to small business loan rates or our list of the best banks for small business loans.
+Start with our list of the best banks for small business loans.

 More than anything, remember that your one-page business plan is a great starting point that can give you practice in clearly and succinctly communicating your ideas.
 And that’s something every business can benefit from.